Join us for a three-day,

 Some classes will require you to bring supplies or have a class

 fee, be sure to read through the descriptions and contact the event

 New this year, Swiss

-evening, bards can be tardy) join us as bards compete for the
+the lunch hour, join us at the Musikhusl as bards compete for the

 championship!
 They will perform for you, so don't miss out.
 A bard

 with no audience is a sad bard indeed.

 you love the ping and thunk of the arrows flying from your bow to

 the target?
 Come compete at the Daffodil Archery tourney!
 It's the